-In addition to credentials, you can configure the plug-ins that you want to run.
-You can get to the plug-ins by clicking on the Plugins tab across the top.
-Looking back at Figure 5.19, you'll see a set of tabs vertically along the left hand side.
+In addition to credentials, you can configure the plugins that you want to run.
+You can get to the plugins by clicking the Plugins tab across the top.
+Looking back at Figure 5.19, you'll see a set of tabs vertically along the left side.
 This not only provides you with access to the basic settings that you can see, it also provides you with access to discovery, assessment, report, and advanced configurations.
 The Discovery tab lets you determine the type of discovery you will be doing on the network, meaning it lets you set port scan parameters.
 By default, the port scan will be run against common ports.
 You can select to let it run against all ports, which may mean you could find additional vulnerabilities or at least some ports you may not have expected.

 The Assessment tab lets you set parameters on what Nessus should scan with respect to web vulnerabilities.
 By default, Nessus won't scan for web vulnerabilities.
 You can set different levels of web vulnerability scanning.
-There is another setting under Assessment that is important.
+There is another setting under the Assessment tab that is important.
 By default, Nessus will limit the number of false positives found.
-It should be noted that all of the settings mentioned here are in the Basic Network Scan policy.
+It should be noted that all the settings mentioned here are in the Basic Network Scan policy.
 Other scan policies will have different settings, some of which you will be able to change.
-In order to get access to all of the settings, you should go through the Advanced Scan, where all the settings are exposed and can be changed.
+To get access to all of the settings, you should go through the Advanced Scan, where all the settings are exposed and can be changed.